 North Korea Country Report

-North Korea is among the countries with the highest operational risk scores.
-Government efforts to introduce more market-oriented policies have consistently stalled, or been suspended or reversed.
+North Korea is among the countries with the highest IHS Markit operational risk scores.
+Government efforts to introduce more market-oriented policies have consistently stalled, or have been suspended or reversed.
 Despite ongoing construction, mainly in the capital Pyongyang, physical infrastructure is poor and substantial improvement is unlikely, including in special economic zones.
-International sanctions because of North Korea’s nuclear and missile programmes will likely continue to hinder foreign investment or operations beyond the one-year outlook.
+International sanctions because of North Korea’s nuclear and missile programmes are likely to continue to hinder foreign investment or operations beyond the one-year outlook.
 All labour is controlled by the government, posing the risk of withdrawal of workers in addition to the arbitrary seizure of assets, as happened in the Kaesong Industrial Zone in April 2013 and February 2016.

 There are no known domestic or transnational terrorist groups in North Korea.
-The government has been widely reported to have allegedly sponsored or carried out terrorist-style attacks on South Korean targets and (most recently) the assassination of the North Korean supreme leader’s half-brother in Malaysia in February 2017.
-The North Korean government and military also support international terrorism by selling technology, training, and weapons to state and non-state actors, including chemical weapons to the Syrian government and small-arms and anti-tank weapons to militant groups, such as Hamas.
+The government has been widely reported to have allegedly sponsored or carried out terrorist-style attacks abroad on South Korean targets or North Korean defectors, such as the assassination of the Supreme Leader's half-brother in Malaysia in February 2017.
+According to international media, the North Korean government and military also support international terrorism by selling technology, training, and weapons to state and non-state actors, including chemical weapons to the Syrian government and small-arms and anti-tank weapons to militant groups, such as Hamas.

 Vaccinations required to enter the country